 - All files for which an encryption rule exists for, are automatically encrypted. - When files are moved or copied to an encrypted folder, they are encrypted according to the encryption rule defined for that folder.
 The Security Officer can define several encryption rules for different file types or file names located in the same folder via the conpal LAN Crypt Administration.
 For example, you can encrypt Word files with a different rule than Excel files, even though both files are located in the same folder. - When encrypted files are renamed, they remain encrypted.
-If a different encryption rule is applicable to the newly chosen filename, the file gets encrypted according to this rule.
+If a different encryption rule is active on the destination folder, the file is encrypted with the key specified in that rule.
 However, a rename operation will never result in a decryption of the file. - If a user copies encrypted files to another folder within the same SMB share or to another SMB share that does not have an encryption rule, the files are automatically decrypted.
 If files are moved within the same SMB share, they remain encrypted.
 This also applies to folders for which an "Exclude" or "Ignore" rule exists (see Administrator's Manual, section "Generating encryption rules").